Opentrons/opentrons/.github/PULL_REQUEST_TEMPLATE.md

 Note: It can be helpful to write a test plan before doing development

 Example Test Plan (HTTP API Change)

-- Verified that new optional argument `dance-party` causes the robot to flash it's lights, move the pipettes, then home.
+- Verified that new optional argument `dance-party` causes the robot to flash its lights, move the pipettes, then home.
 - Verified that when you omit the `dance-party` option the robot homes normally
 - Added protocol that uses `dance-party` argument to G-Code Testing Suite